Adeebeeeee/UBER-Clone-App/README.md

-# Uber Clone App
+# Uber Clone App (MERN Stack)

 ## Overview

-Uber Video is a web-based platform that allows users to upload, watch, and manage videos seamlessly.
-The application combines a front-end built with JavaScript and a back-end for efficient video processing and storage.
-This repository aims to provide a scalable solution for video sharing with real-time functionality.
+This project is a complete **Uber Clone** built using the **MERN stack** (MongoDB, Express.js, React, Node.js).
+It features a fully functional ride-booking application, with a user-friendly interface, backend APIs, and real-time functionalities.
+The app mimics the core features of the Uber app, including booking rides, viewing drivers, and real-time tracking.

 ## Features

-- **Video Upload & Management**: Allows users to upload and organize videos.
-- **Real-time Video Streaming**: Seamlessly stream videos with minimal delay.
-- **User Authentication**: Supports user sign-up and login functionality.
+- **User Interface**: Designed with React.js for an intuitive front-end.
+- **Backend APIs**: Developed with Node.js and Express for handling ride-booking, user management, and trip details.
+- **Real-Time Tracking**: Implemented using WebSockets for live location updates.
+- **Authentication**: User login and registration via JWT-based authentication.

 ## Installation